1. Civic Engagement Activites

 Attend two Education Programs related to responsible civic engagement and connection to community.
 First time Scholars will attend a Kick-Off program which will count as one Education Program and returning Scholars will attend two Education Programs.

-Please select from the drop-down list of eligible Education Programs to fulfill the requirement.
-More opportunities taking place during the fall and spring semester will be added as they are approved.
-After completing an approved program/event it should be submitted using the Education Programs Form, which will be available in October.
+Eligible Education Programs are listed below by the month they occur.
+More opportunities taking place during the fall and spring semester will be added as they are approved through the end of the program year in May 2025.
+After completing an approved program/event it should be submitted using the Education Programs Form.

 Propel Ohio – limited to invited students